 WordPress was released in May 2003.
 It uses a web template system that further uses a template processor.
 Various themes can be installed, or a user can switch among different themes.
 Themes allow a user to change the appearance of a WordPress website without changing the code or content.
 WordPress comes along with a Theme directory that allows various free Themes.
 However, premium themes are available for purchase from marketplaces and individual developers.
 A developer can also create his own Theme called custom Themes.

 Squarespace started its journey as a blog hosting service for personal use by Anthony Casalena.
 It was further developed by adding certain features like e-commerce tools, domain name services, and analytics.
 It removed the coding backend in favor of drag and drop features.
 It was launched publicly in April 2003.
 Squarespace is hosting more than one million websites as of 2016.
-Users of service build websites using pre-built website templates and a variety of drag and drop widget for common elements.
+Users of service build websites using pre-built website templates and a variety of drag and drop widgets for common elements.

 WordPress community is vast and growing consistently; WordPress powers about 23% of all websites on the internet as of 2015.
 Just like Themes, plugins are available in free and premium forms means one needs to purchase them.
 A developer has access to thousands of different tools and plugins to improve the websites.
 There are two versions of Squarespace available in the market.
 First is the standard version, which is designed for naive users.
 One need not have any web development skills to use this version.
 Another is the developer’s version, which allows access and manipulation of source code, which allows the addition of greater functionality to Squarespace websites and the creation of templates.
 It is highly suitable for experienced developers.

 Head to Head Comparison of WordPress and Squarespace (Infographics)

 Below are the top 8 differences between WordPress vs Squarespace:

 Key Differences Between WordPress vs Squarespace

 Let us discuss some of the major differences between WordPress and Squarespace: